mathieu-benoit/mathieu-benoit.github.io/content/posts/2020/07/first-week-with-gcp.md

 - [Load Balancers](https://cloud.google.com/load-balancing/docs)
     - [This doc](https://cloud.google.com/load-balancing/docs/load-balancing-overview#a_closer_look_at_cloud_load_balancers) is a great resource to see your different options about Load Balancer on GCP.

 The experience with [Qwiklabs](https://google.qwiklabs.com) is awesome!
 I got step-by-step labs allowing me to do hands-on via the Google Cloud Console and via the Google Cloud Shell.
-Furthermore, the last exercise is a challenge, not step-by-step guided, making sure I'm able to do it myself!
+Furthermore, the last exercise is a challenge, not step-by-step guided, making sure I'm able to do it by myself!

 Here are few general resources I have captured to keep as references:
 - [Google Cloud Next OnAir 2020](https://cloud.withgoogle.com/next)